mx101/NotGalaga/DEVELOPMENT.md

 - 4:30am - Some play testing at the current stage.

 - 4:35am - Created generic CreateEnemy helper function.
 Takes in an x, y, and type to create an enemy in the game.

+- 4:50am - Added bounds on player movement (player can no longer move off screen)